RocketChat/docs-old/installation/manual-installation/mongo-versions/README.md

 # Supported Mongo Versions

-Rocket.Chat currently requires MongoDB from version 2.3 and onwards.
+Rocket.Chat currently requires MongoDB from version 3.0 and higher.
+We recommend using version 3.4.5.

 ## Supported Storage Engines

 The Storage engine required for Rocket.Chat is [MMAPv1](https://docs.mongodb.com/manual/core/mmapv1/).

+We are currently testing [WiredTiger](http://www.wiredtiger.com/) for better performance with larger servers, but for now you should stick to MMAPv1 for large installs.